Skip to main content

 (Jan.
 29, 2016) — A group of University of Kentucky Honors students has been selected as a finalist for the second year in a row in the Knight Cities Challenge.
 Funded by the Knight Foundation, the challenge is a national call for new ideas to make 26 communities around the country more vibrant places to live and work.

 Clay Thornton, an economics and political science sophomore from Lexington, submitted the proposal on behalf of his UK Honors class, "Citizen Kentucky," taught by Associate Professor Buck Ryan.
-They are now one of 158 finalists out of more than 4,500 submissions from many public and government organizations, design
+They are now one of 158 finalists out of more than 4,500 submissions from

 Political Science Research at UK

 One of the most important components in the evaluation of any university department is the research productivity of its faculty.
 The Political Science Department is pleased to announce that this past year its faculty has excelled in publishing research on a variety of topics.
 Not only has the department produced an impressive quantity of research but faculty members are publishing in some of the most highly ranked outlets for their research.
 In 2015, the faculty had over 30 publications that have appeared in print or are forthcoming.
 Some of their articles have appeared in such lauded outlets as the American Political Science Review, Journal of Politics, and Political Research Quarterly among others.
-These titles carry great weight in the discipline of political science and publication in them is considered a rare achievement.
+These titles carry great weight in the discipline of political science and

 Donald Grasse, a native of Flossmoor, Illinois, was enticed to come to the University of Kentucky by an academic scholarship and strong debate team.
 While he planned originally to major in International Studies, he quickly added Political Science as a second major after taking Prof. Emily Beaulieu’s introduction to Comparative Politics.
 Her course, and others that followed, taught him the importance of using systematic research procedures when trying to answer important questions – an insight that, he tells us, can be just as important as understanding the content of the subject matter.

 Donald has excelled since arriving at UK.
 A Political Science major with minors concentrating in Islamic Studies and History, he carries a 3.9 GPA while also being a Chellgren Fellow.
-His biggest claim to fame, though, may be his successes as an active member of the UK

 Professors about to start their final semester customarily do not create new course offerings.
 But before heading off for his well-earned retirement, Prof. Donald Gross still had something he wanted to say – and something new he wanted to teach.